-Figure 9 shows the Industrials sector is particularly impacted by COVID-19, as Core Earnings have fallen 41% since the end of 2019.
+Figure 8 shows the Industrials sector is another sector particularly impacted by COVID-19, as Core Earnings fell 42% since the end of 2019.
 Not surprisingly, the Industrials sector, which is most exposed to the drastic drop in airline travel and reduced capex across the globe, bore much of the brunt of the global shut downs.